A. S. Kiran Kumar

-Aluru Seelin Kiran Kumar (born 22 Oct 1952) is an Indian space scientist and former chairman of the Indian Space Research Organisation, having assumed office on 14 January 2015.
+Aluru Seelin Kiran Kumar (born 22 October 1952) is an Indian space scientist, member of board of governors of the Indian Institute of Technology Jodhpur and former chairman of ISRO, having assumed office on 14 January 2015.
 He is credited with the development of key scientific instruments aboard the Chandrayaan-1 and Mangalyaan space crafts.
 In 2014, he was awarded the Padma Shri, India's fourth highest civilian award, for his contributions to the fields of science and technology.
-Kiran Kumar previously served as Director of Ahmedabad Space Applications Centre.
+Kiran Kumar previously served as Director of the Space Applications Centre in Ahmedabad.

 Biography

-Kiran Kumar Aluru Seelin was born in a Hindu family in Hassan District in 1952, in the Indian state of Karnataka.
+Kiran Kumar Aluru Seelin was born in a veerashaiva Lingayat religion in Hassan District in 1952, in the Indian state of Karnataka.
 He graduated in Physics (Honours).
 In 1971, from the National College of Bangalore University.
 This was followed by a degree of MSc in Electronics from the same university, in 1973.
 His further studies were at the Indian Institute of Science, Bangalore from where he passed MTech in Physical Engineering, in 1975.

 Kiran Kumar started his career, joining Space Applications Centre, Ahmedabad, in 1975, working on Space borne Electro -optical imaging instruments.
-He has remained at the institution ever since and is the Director of the Electro-optical Systems Group since April 2012.
-He also served as the chairman of ISRO from Jan 2015 to Jan 2018.
-He has represented Indian Space Research Organization at many international forums such as the World Meteorological Organisation and Indo-US Joint Working Group on Civil Space Cooperation and holds the Chair of the ISRO at the Committee on Earth Observation Satellites (CEO).
+He has remained at the institution ever since and has been the Director of the Electro-optical Systems Group since April 2012.
+He also served as the chairman of ISRO from January 2015 to January 2018.
+He has represented the Indian Space Research Organization at many international forums such as the World Meteorological Organisation and Indo-US Joint Working Group on Civil Space Cooperation and holds the Chair of the ISRO at the Committee on Earth Observation Satellites (CEO).